 The Mini Girls teams at Reeds work very similarly to the boys teams: The Girls each play with their own age group, organised by school year.
 So for example the Under 5’s are reception year and younger.
 The Under 7’s are year 2 etc.

-From under 8’s, in line with the ERFU guidelines, contact rugby is begun to be introduced.
-This is done towards the end of the season in a very controlled manner with children practising their technique on tackle bags rather than each other, usually at a walking pace.
-This is essential to build the correct technique to be safe and effective before taking on each other.
+From under 9’s, in line with the ERFU guidelines, contact rugby starts to be introduced.
+This is done towards the end of the season in u8s in a very controlled manner with children practising their technique on tackle bags rather than each other, usually at a walking pace.
+This is essential to build the correct technique to be safe and effective before tackling each other.

-The season is interspersed with around 8 rugby festivals where games are played against other local clubs, some at home and some away.
+The season is interspersed with rugby festivals and for the older age groups specific fixtures against other girls teams in a growing network across Surrey and beyond.
+Games are played against other local clubs, some at home and some away.
 These are always great fun with every child involved and medals for every participant afterwards.

 All the coaches are mums or dads of children in the mini’s section.
 We have a high ratio of coaches to children so each training session can be broken up into smaller groups to help focus on specific needs